More Gluten-Free Baking Tips

 #2 Try a packaged gluten-free flour combination

 These are of good use if you don’t want to buy multiple flours and combine them yourself.

 Yet, they do come with downfalls: they’re typically quite expensive, and they usually have xanthan gum added, which can wreak havoc on your intestines.
 (See my previous post for more information on xanthan gum)

 #3 Do not over mix your gluten-free flour dough

-Many gluten-free flour mixes start to thicken up once mixed with all the ingredients in the recipe, which makes the final product unappealing.
+Many gluten-free flour mixes start to thicken up once mixed with all the ingredients in the recipe, which can make the final product unappealing.
 For example, pancake mixture thickens up rather quickly as it sits on the counter.
 Some flours, like white rice flour need the time to sit to get rid of the sandy texture.
 A mixture with tapioca flour can get gummy when sitting too long before use.
 Sturdier flours like millet or teff can be used right away, so should be used sooner than later to get best results.

-Mix your batter and bake right away.
-In the case with cookie dough, some work well chilled in the fridge for later use.
-Typically, you’ll need the dough to come to room temperature before use for best results.
+In the case with cookie dough, mix your batter and bake right away (unless using white rice flour).
+Often, roll out cookie dough works better well chilled in the fridge.
+Typically, you’ll need the dough to come to room temperature again before use for best results.

 #5 Pay Attention to your baking times and temperatures